3 sure fire consignment cross-selling and upselling tips

 2.)
 The personal touch

 Another area where consignment shops can excel is in the personal service you offer.
-When I spoke at the NARTS conference last month, I encouraged shops to begin offering a personal consultant for their shoppers.
+When I spoke at a NARTS conference, I encouraged shops to begin offering a personal consultant for their shoppers.
 Research says almost 60% of Millennials (21-35) would spend more money if a personal shopper assisted them.
 Plus, 73% would eagerly set up an appointment to meet with a personal assistant.
 Nowadays, it’s more about the interaction than the transaction.
 What better way to initiate cross-selling and upselling than meeting with a shopper one on one.
 If you can’t offer a personal shopper, make sure your selling language helps the shopper feel unique.
 Ask their name.
 Use words like you, your and yours.
 Help them to envision themselves using your products.

 3.)
 Create value

 Consignment cross-selling and upselling doesn’t happen at the sales counter.
 There is an art to it.
 Find ways to add value to the purchase.
 For instance, look at the tag of an item you wish to cross-sell.
-If it’s priced at $9.99 say to the customer, “For only $10 more, you can add this beautiful accessory.”
+If it’s priced at $9.99 say to the customer, “For less than $10 more, you can add this beautiful accessory.”
 People grasp the idea of a round number easier than an odd number.
 Offer a special bundle price if possible.
 When selling a couch, be willing to sell the side tables and lamps you’re displaying as a package deal.
 Consider providing an incentive for spending more money.
 Give reward points, a free gift with purchase or a free service like delivery.

 Statistics say it’s easier to sell more to existing customers than to gain new ones.
 All of these techniques not only add revenue, they build loyalty on the part of your shoppers too.
 Your customers will know you care about their needs and want them to get the best value for their money.
 By using proper cross-selling and upselling tips, everyone benefits.